Our tip from the pharmacy: How to wash your hands properly!

-Disease-causing bacteria and viruses lurk everywhere.
-But an infection can be prevented with a simple measure: Wash your hands.
-After all, hands are the most frequent carriers of pathogens.
-Thorough hand hygiene can prevent an infection with germs.
-The pharmacists at Saint Charles Pharmacy Vienna and pharmacist Alexander Ehrmann give tips on how to wash your hands properly.
+Pathogenic bacteria and viruses lurk everywhere.
+But infection can be prevented with one simple measure: Wash your hands.
+Because hands are the most common carriers of pathogens.
+Thorough hand hygiene can prevent infection with germs.
+The pharmacists of the Saint Charles Pharmacy Vienna and pharmacist Alexander Ehrmann give tips on how to wash your hands properly.

 Why is hand washing important?

-Pathogens can be easily transmitted when shaking hands or through shared items.
-These germs quickly enter the body via the mucous membranes.
-This already happens when you rub your eyes or nose with your hands or when you put your hands to your mouth while eating.
-This “self-contact” triggers up to 80 percent of all infectious diseases.
-By washing your hands regularly with a strong disinfectant soap, you interrupt this transmission path and infection can be prevented.
-After all, thorough hand washing reduces the number of germs on the hands by up to a thousandth.
+When shaking hands or through shared objects, pathogens can easily be transmitted.
+These germs quickly enter the body through the mucous membranes.
+This already happens when you rub your eyes or nose with your hands or put your hands to your mouth while eating.
+This "self-contact" is the trigger for up to 80 percent of all infectious diseases.
+By washing your hands regularly with a strongly disinfecting soap, you interrupt this transmission path and infection can be prevented.
+Thorough hand washing reduces the number of germs on the hands by up to one thousandth.
 This has been investigated and confirmed in many studies.

 Our tip from the pharmacy: How to wash your hands properly

-If you wash your hands only for a few seconds, not even with soap, you will hardly protect yourself from infections.
-If you want to effectively reduce the number of germs, we recommend washing your hands thoroughly with a disinfectant soap for at least 20 to 30 seconds.
+If you wash your hands for only a few seconds, even with soap, you are hardly protecting yourself from infections.
+If you want to effectively reduce the number of germs, we recommend that you wash your hands thoroughly with a disinfectant soap for at least 20 to 30 seconds.
 We particularly recommend disinfectant soaps of natural origin.
-Natural substances with germicidal potential are e.g. essential oils like thyme or clove.
-Studies have shown that these oils are able to neutralize a very broad spectrum of bacteria within a short time.
+Natural substances with germicidal potential include essential oils such as thyme or clove.
+Studies have shown that these oils are able to neutralise a very broad spectrum of bacteria within a short time.

 How does proper hand washing work?

-- Use sufficient soap and distribute it thoroughly.
-Scrub the palms first and then the back of the hand.
-Do not forget your fingertips, fingernails and thumb.
-In public toilets you should use liquid soap instead of bars of soap if possible.
+- Use enough soap and spread it thoroughly.
+Scrub the palms first and then the back of your hands.
+Don't forget the fingertips, fingernails and thumb.
+In public toilets, you should use liquid soap instead of bars of soap if possible.

-- Rinse hands thoroughly under running water and dry hands until no area is damp.
+- Rinse your hands thoroughly under running water and dry them until no area is damp.

 In public washrooms, it is best to use disposable towels.
-In your own household it is recommended to change the towels regularly and wash them at 60 degrees.
+In your own household, it is recommended to change towels regularly and wash them at 60 degrees.

 - After coming home